 - Is overstimulated.
-Crying can be a young child's way of releasing tension when there is too much noise, movement, or activity in his or her environment or when he or she is overtired.
+Crying can be a young child's way of releasing tension when there is too much noise, movement, or activity in their environment or when they are overtired.

 - Is uncomfortable from teething.
 Young children who are teething can be fretful and cry more than usual because their gums are swollen and sore.
 Children who are teething drool more than usual and may try to rub their gums with toys or fingers.

 - Had a recent immunization.
-If you think your child is uncomfortable from a recent immunization, acetaminophen or ibuprofen may help.
-Do not give aspirin to anyone younger than age 20.
+If you think your child is uncomfortable from a recent immunization, talk to your doctor about what medicine may help.

 Talk with your child's doctor before giving your child any nonprescription medicines or herbal remedies as a comfort measure.
 Products with alcohol or sugar in them are not recommended.

 Never shake or harm your child.
 Shaking a child in anger or playing rough, such as throwing a baby up into the air and catching them, can cause abusive head trauma.
 If you find that you are losing patience or are afraid that you may hurt your child:

 - Place your child in a safe place while you go into another room, relax, and calm yourself.

 - Ask someone to help you.
 If you cannot find someone to take over for you and you still feel out of control, call your doctor.